 Mundane settings.
 Slipstream.
 Excessive splatter.
 Precious little things being twee.
 Horror based in domestic violence or sexual perversion.
 Futuristic settings that do not have an appropriate level of technology to a retro-futurist genre.
 Space opera.
 Stories that are thinly veiled platforms for your pedantry.
 Stories that feel like they are part of a larger body of work and need some explanation to stand alone.

 For the 2017 reading season we will be offering 3 cents a word USD for original fiction and a penny a word for reprints.

 How do I get paid?

 If you like Lindens, we can also do Lindens.

 What about Rights?

 We are purchasing non-exclusive, audio, archiving, and anthology rights to your short story.
 You retain all other rights.
-The podcasts will be archived online for perpetual free download under a Creative Commons 4.0 International Attribution NonCommercial No-Derivs license.
+The podcasts will be archived online for perpetual download under a Creative Commons 4.0 International Attribution NonCommercial No-Derivs license.
 Older episodes may someday go behind a paywall if our storage and retrieval system becomes prohibitively expensive, but we don’t anticipate that happening any time in the near future.